Michael-AUG/website/_posts/2023-08-30-ambassadorsforChrist.markdown

 excerpt_separator: <!-- excerpt-end -->
 ---
 Text: 2 Corinthians 5.
 20
+“Now then we are ambassadors for Christ, as though God did beseech you by us: we pray you in Christ's stead, be ye reconciled to God"1

 ![Door opening](/media/ambassador.jpeg)
 <br>*The King receiving the Ukrainian Ambassador's Credentials | Credit: [The Royal Family - Twitter](https://twitter.com/RoyalFamily/status/1583081079509950466/photo/1)*